robpike/ivy/README.md

 	)demo

-Prototype apps for iPhone, iPad, and Android were once available in the App store and Google Play store.
-They will return some day.
-When they do, to find them, search for "ivy bignum calculator".
+Prototype apps for iOS and Android are available in the App store and Google Play store.
+(At the moment, the iOS one is unavailable but will return.)
+These are very old but should be updated before too long.
+To find them, search for "ivy bignum calculator".

 Slides for a talk at: https://talks.godoc.org/github.com/robpike/ivy/talks/ivy.slide Video for the talk at: https://www.youtube.com/watch?v=PXoG0WX0r_E